Campaign Agent

 You can use docker-compose.yml to run the container with the required environment variables and configurations, similar to what’s specified in the Kubernetes deployment.yaml file:

 Replace the placeholders in angle brackets (<...>) with your actual values.
+Now run:

 Directly with Docker